Haplogroup I-M253: Historical expansion

-In 2015, a DNA study tested the Y-DNA haplogroups of 12 samples dated to 300-400 AD from Saxony-Anhalt in Germany.
+In 2015, a DNA study tested the Y-DNA haplogroups of 12 samples dated to 300–400 AD from Saxony-Anhalt in Germany.
 8 of them belonged to haplogroup I1.
 This DNA evidence is in alignment with the historical migrations of Germanic tribes from Scandinavia to central Europe.

 Additionally, I1-Z63 was found in the Late Antiquity site Crypta Balbi in Rome, this time with the downstream subclade I-Y7234.
 Material findings associated with the Lombards have been excavated in Crypta Balbi.

 The Pla de l'Horta villa near Girona in Spain is located in close proximity to a necropolis with a series of tombs associated with the Visigoths.
 The grave goods and the typology of the tombs point to a Visigothic origin of the individuals.
 A small number of individuals buried at the site were sampled for DNA analysis in a 2019 study.
 One of the samples belonged to haplogroup I1.
 This finding is in accordance with the common ancestral origin of the Visigoths and the Ostrogoths.

-The Anglo-Saxon settlement of Britain introduced I1 in the British Isles.
+The Anglo-Saxon settlement of Britain introduced I1 to the British Isles.
+A 2022 study found that out of 120 samples from Anglo-Saxon period England, 41 samples or roughly 34.17% of the samples belonged to haplogroup I1.
+The study noted that there was a heavy correlation between "CNE" Continental North European-like ancestry and Y-DNA I1.

 During the Viking Age, I-M253 saw another expansion.
 Margaryan et al. 2020 analyzed 442 Viking world individuals from various archaeological sites in Europe.
 I-M253 was the most common Y-haplogroup found in the study.
 Norwegian and Danish Vikings brought more I1 to Britain and Ireland, while Swedish Vikings introduced it to Russia and Ukraine and brought more of it to Finland and Estonia.